VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 # Modification 1

-I had two modifications in mind for this project: the first was to track the CSS Tianhe on the same bitmap as the ISS, and the second was to utilize the unused touchscreen module in the code, either by displaying the ISS and CSS on separate screens.
-This section is about the first modification.
+My modification for this project was to enable it to track the CSS Tianhe alongside the ISS on the same screen, and display both space stations' coordinates on the BitMap in real-time.

-For the first modification, I didn't have my eyes set on the CSS Tianhe at first; I was trying to find another satellite to track by finding APIs like the Open Notify API that was used to track the ISS.
+For the first modification, I didn't initially have my eyes set on the CSS Tianhe; I was trying to find another satellite to track by searching for APIs, such as the Open Notify API, which is used to track the ISS.
 However, that specific website was made specifically for the ISS Tracker project, so I knew I couldn't find another website like that.
-After some searching, I found a N2YO API that tracks the CSS Tianhe
+After some searching, I found an N2YO API that tracks the CSS Tianhe.
+However, there are differences between Open Notify and N2YO.
+For example, Open Notify only tracks the ISS, but N2YO can track multiple satellites.
+Open Notify doesn't require authentication, unlike N2YO, etc.

 # Final Milestone